satwikkansal/ibm_iot_example/blog/draft.md

 ![image-20200305164453464](images/image-20200305164453464.png)

-With this, basic infrastructure is set up.
-Next, we'll see different things that we can try using this infrastructure,
+With this, the basic infrastructure is set up.
+Next, we'll see different things that we can do with this infrastructure,

 ## Exploring different ideas

 ### Edge computing: Filtering and aggregating data at the edge

-You might have noticed that the smartphone streams the sensor data at a quite fast pace, and the data is sent to the cloud broker as is.
+You might have noticed that the smartphone streams the sensor data at a fast pace, and the data is sent to the cloud broker as is.
 One nice thing to do would be to send the data to the cloud broker at a slower rate.
 The following code implements this mechanism using the [timeloop](https://pypi.org/project/timeloop/) library (which internally uses Python's [threading](https://docs.python.org/3/library/threading.html) module).

 ```python
 # File main.py